 Frequently Asked Questions

-- Amye Chaparro advises students with last names A-K.
+- Amye Chaparro advises students with last names A-L

-- Rachel Ridlen advises students with last names L-Z.
+- Collin Stout advises students with the last names K-Z

 The program fee for 2015-2016 is allocated as: 73% support staff, 18% financial aid, 5% student services and 4% operating expenses.
-The financial aid portion goes back to students in the pre-major or major programs with unmet federal financial need.
+The financial aid portion goes back to students in the major program with unmet federal financial need.

 After completing your Next Steps and the Transfer Student Academic Preview (TSAP), contact your Academic Advisor to set up an appointment.
 Please email them directly for your first appointment and do not schedule it on your own.